oybed/examples/ci-cd-starter/README.md

 - Hello World pipelines for maven and npm (integrated with OCP pipelines and BlueOcean)
 - maven pod build config to publish artifacts to Nexus
 - maven build pod added to ansible stacks

-## WIP

 - Dev / Test / UAT for a Java REST API
-- Jenkins pipelines for both JAVA REST API
+- Jenkins pipelines for JAVA REST API (using automation API server for now)

+### WIP

-## TO DO
+### TO DO

 - Dev / Test / UAT for a JS/HTML web app that talks to the rest API
-- Jenkins pipelines webapp
+- Jenkins pipeline for webapp
 - Remove sample OCP pipeline from Jenkins

+## Known Issues

+- Jenkins deploys once immediately after instantiation, and then once as the Jenkins s2i build completes.
+Expected behavior is that deployment waits until s2i build populates image stream.
+Somehow the imagestream is being populated before.
+This causes pipeline build objects in OCP to start and then never complete, so "build #1" always shows "running" in the UI.
+Forces end user to kick builds back off in Jenkins, instead of having them automagically run.